 Mitigate winter peak impacts through DR/DER and dual-fuel systems

-Residential Staged Retrofit: an emerging approach is for program administrators to maintain on a long-term relationship with homeowners through an Energy Coach or concierge service developing a personalized roadmap to support homeowners on their renovation journey over a long period (10-20 years if needed).
+Residential Staged Retrofit: an emerging approach is for program administrators to maintain on a long-term relationship with homeowners through an Energy Coach or concierge service developing a personalized roadmap to support homeowners on their renovation journey over an extended period (10-20 years if needed).
 The roadmap is a home-improvement plan that considers the homeowners’ needs and circumstances and avoids obstructing future energy efficiency solutions due to a lack of foresight.

 Grid Interactive Efficient Buildings (GEB): are energy-efficient buildings with smart technologies characterized by the active use of DERs to optimize energy use for grid services, occupant needs and preferences, climate mitigation, and cost reductions in a continuous and integrated way.
-Several initiatives are underway in the US. to maximize the grid benefits of GEB, and utilities can now start to adjust their portfolio to fully leverage GEBs in the medium future.
+Several initiatives are underway in the U.S. to maximize the grid benefits of GEB, and utilities can now start to adjust their portfolio to fully leverage GEBs in the medium future.